-- PubMed search results for articles with “stem cells” and “pain” in the title on May 2, 2021.
-A clinical trial filter was used.
+- PubMed search results for articles with “stem cells” and “pain” in the title on April 6, 2022.
+I used a clinical trial filter.

 - Intra-articular injection of culture-expanded mesenchymal stem cells with or without addition of platelet-rich plasma is effective in decreasing pain and symptoms in knee osteoarthritis: a controlled, double-blind clinical trial, R. Bastos, et al., Knee Surg Sports Traumatol Arthrosc, 2020.

 - Human induced pluripotent stem cell-derived GABAergic interneuron transplants attenuate neuropathic pain, Pain, 2020.